-For the update to the 2023 Jackson Purchase Hazard Mitigation (JPHM) Plan, the events will be reviewed from April 1, 2017, through March 31, 2022.
+For the purpose of the update of the 2023 Jackson Purchase Hazard Mitigation (JPHM) Plan, the events will be reviewed from April 1, 2017, through March 31, 2022.
 The storm events database maintained by the NCEI will be utilized for as the source for the best available data for the Purchase Region.